 Washington, other states eye school bus seat belts

-In this Nov.
-2, 2011 file photo, school buses pick up students at Jason Lee Middle School in Tacoma, Wash.
 A bill that would require school buses to have seat belts is being considered by lawmakers in Washington, one of more than a dozen states where school seat belt measures are on the legislative agenda this year.
+The Senate Transportation Committee held a public hearing Tuesday for Senate Bill 5054.

 Add your comments below